Shmelke of Nikolsburg

-Rabbinic carrier in Poland
+Rabbinic career in Poland

 Shmuel Shmelke Horowitz was born in Czortków (now Ukraine) and was the oldest son of Zvi Hirsch HaLevi Horowitz, who had served as the town's Av Beit Din.
 Reb Shmelke's younger brother, Pinchas HaLevi Horowitz was also a notable Hasidic figure.
 The Horowitz family, claimed paternal descent from the Prophet Samuel who Reb Shmelke always felt an affinity to.
 In his early years he and his brother were sent to learn at the Yeshiva of the Vilna Gaon, however under the influence of Abraham Kalisker, the two brothers left Vilna (Vilnius) to become disciples of Dov Ber of Mezeritch whom they studied under for several years.
 Following this he married Sheindel Rabinowitz, the daughter of the wealthy Hasid Joshua Rabinowitz who supported Reb Shmelke to learn for several years.

 In 1754, Reb Shmelke was appointed the Chief Rabbi of Rychwal.
 He held this position for some time, during which several young Hassidim came to study with him from surrounding areas, the most notable of which being Yaakov Yitzchak of Lublin, Levi Yitzchok of Berditchev and Yisroel Hopstein.
 In 1762, he authored his magnum opus, Divrei Shmuel which contained homiletic and kabbalistic commentaries on the Talmudic tractates Bava Batra and Orach Chayyim.

 In 1766, he became the Chief Rabbi of Sieniawa, where he was followed by his main disciple Yaakov Yitzchak.
 In 1769, he authored his second work Nezir HaShem which included novellae on the Shulhan Arukh.
 Although a strong proponent of Hasidic mysticism and Kabbalah, he was sceptical about some of the more outlandishly mystical tendencies of the Baal Shem Tov and his disciple Dov Ber.
 This attitude would later become a foundational belief of Polish Hasidism.
 In 1772, Reb Shmelke participated in the "Brody controversy", in which he petitioned that the rabbis of Brody to refrain from imposing a harsh ban on Hasidism in the city.